 The Rhodesian Ridgeback's history is as captivating as its name.
 Originating in southern Africa, particularly in what is now Zimbabwe, this breed was initially known as the "African Lion Hound."
 Its roots trace back to the 16th and 17th centuries when European settlers brought various breeds, including mastiffs, bloodhounds, and Greyhounds, to the region.
 These dogs were interbred with native Khoikhoi dogs, resulting in a breed that could adapt to the harsh African environment and excel at hunting large game.

 The Rhodesian Ridgeback earned its name in the late 19th century when European settlers began developing a breed capable of tracking and restraining lions.
 The distinctive "ridge" of hair along its back, created by hair growing in the opposite direction to the rest of the coat, became a hallmark feature.
-The breed was officially recognized by the American Kennel Club (AKC) in 1955.
+The breed was officially recognised by the American Kennel Club (AKC) in 1955.

 The Rhodesian Ridgeback belongs to the Hound group.
 Within this group, they are classified as a "sighthound" or "sight hound," which means they primarily use their keen eyesight to track and locate prey.
 Unlike scent hounds that rely on their sense of smell, sight hounds like the Ridgeback are swift and agile, making them excellent at chasing down game.